Overview of Banks in the Czech Republic

 Sberbank Europe AG, a subsidiary of Sberbank of Russia, which is the largest bank in Russia and CIS, is the main shareholder of Sberbank CZ.
-The bank currently employs 924 staff and serves more than 112,000 customers.
+The bank currently employs 750 staff and serves more than 120,000 customers out of 25 branches.

 Net income: CZK 19 million (2020)

 Total assets: CZK 89.40 billion (2020)

 With headquarters in Prague, a privately-owned full-service universal bank, Fio Banka, offers a wide range of products and services in retail and corporate banking.
 It also offers brokering securities transactions and is the largest Czech securities trader that specializes in smaller clients.